nhsconnect/integration-adaptors/nhais-adaptor/README.md

 `pipenv run tests` to run all the tests

 ### Test the adaptor
+#### To test outgoing transfer.
+Takes a fhir payload and generates an edifact message.

+- `pipenv run outgoing`
-`pipenv run transfer` - Loads the fhir patient registration payload in the GP outbox.
+Select the GP outbox and fhir payload file.
+An edifact interchange file will be generated in the NHAIS inbox.

+- `pipenv run incoming`
-Runs the adaptor and creates the edifact interchange in the NHAIS inbox
+Select the NHAIS outbox and edifact file.
+Depending on the edifact interchange multiple fhir payloads will be generated in the GP's inbox.